penpot/penpot-docs/technical-guide/developer/frontend.md

 To access the testing UI and run the tests in a real browser, follow these steps:

-1. In a terminal _in your host machine_, navigate to the `frontend` folder, then run:
+1. In a terminal _in your host machine_, navigate to the <code class="language-bash">frontend</code> folder, then run:

 ```bash
 # cd <repo>/frontend
 npx playwright test --ui
 ```

-> ⚠️ **WARNING:** It is important to be in the right folder (`frontend`) to launch the command above, or you may have errors trying to run the tests.
+> ⚠️ **WARNING:** It is important to be in the right folder (<code class="language-bash">frontend</code>) to launch the command above, or you may have errors trying to run the tests.

-> ❗️ **IMPORTANT**: You might need to [install Playwright's browsers and dependencies](https://playwright.dev/docs/intro) in your host machine with: `npx playwright install --with-deps`.
+> ❗️ **IMPORTANT**: You might need to [install Playwright's browsers and dependencies](https://playwright.dev/docs/intro) in your host machine with: <code class="language-bash">npx playwright install --with-deps</code>.
 In case you are using a Linux distribution other than Ubuntu, [you might need to install the dependencies manually](https://github.com/microsoft/playwright/issues/11122).

 ### How to write a test